 Myelofibrosis is a serious, rare bone marrow disorder that disrupts production of blood cells by extensive scarring in the bone marrow.
 When the scarring forms, the scar tissue may replace bone marrow.
 With less bone marrow, the number of blood cells may drop.
 As a result, other organs such as the spleen and liver may begin to make blood cells to try to compensate, and grow larger in size.
 These organs may also enlarge because they trap abnormal blood cells.
 2

 Some people may not show any symptoms at all, and the people that do show symptoms may experience them differently.
 These symptoms include:1

 Current treatments focus on relieving the symptoms of myelofibrosis.
 Treatment also aims to improve the number of blood cells in the blood and reduce the chance of the disease getting worse.

 The Myelofibrosis research studies are evaluating an investigational oral medication for participants with myelofibrosis.

 What happens if I sign up to learn more?You will be matched to a study location in your area where one of the Myelofibrosis research studies is currently being conducted.
 A study coordinator will contact you to discuss the details of the study they are conducting at their location.

 If you think you might be interested in participating in a Myelofibrosis research study, or wish to learn more about the studies, please enter your information below so we can see if you may qualify.
 Keep in mind that participation is entirely voluntary.
 If you are eligible and do decide to take part in a study, you may change your mind about participating at any time.

-The research study was approved by the < Ethics Committee name >and the South Africa Health Products Regulatory Authority (SAHPRA).
+The research study was approved by the Human Research Ethics Committee: (Medical), University of Witwatersrand Johnnesburg) and the South Africa Health Products Regulatory Authority (SAHPRA).